pwhittlesea/pwhittlesea.github.com/_posts/2024-09-21-new-zealand-2.md

 It was time to head south.

-We were spending the night in the [Millennium Hotel](https://www.millenniumhotels.com/en/rotorua/millennium-hotel-rotorua/) in a town called Rotorua which was a paltry 230km away by coach.
+We were spending the night in the [Millennium Hotel](https://www.millenniumhotels.com/en/rotorua/millennium-hotel-rotorua/) in a town called Rotorua which was a paltry 230 km away by coach.

 It was about 3 hours door-to-door and, although _Shadowfax_ (that's what the tour called the coach) was comfortable, 3 hours is a lot to do in one go.
 So we stopped en-route in a lovely town called [Tīrau](https://en.wikipedia.org/wiki/T%C4%ABrau).